github/developer.github.com/content/v3/search.md

          https://api.github.com/search/repositories?q=tetris+language:assembly&sort=stars&order=desc

-This produces the same JSON payload as above, with an extra key called `text_matches`.
-`text_matches` is an array of objects indicating, among other things, the indicies of your search terms.
+This produces the same JSON payload as above, with an extra key called `text_matches`, an array of objects.
+These objects provide information such as the position of your search terms within the text, as well as the property that it was matched against.

 <%= json(:repo_search_v3_results_highlighting) %>